saltukalakus/idiomatic-rust-snippets/src/essentials/std-lib/self.md

 ### Usage of self

-**Method Definitions**: When defining methods for a struct or enum, self is used to refer to the instance on which the method is called.
+**Method Definitions**: When defining methods for a struct or enum, self is used to refer to the instance on which the method is called.<br/>

-**Method Parameters**: self can be used as a parameter in method definitions to indicate that the method takes ownership, borrows immutably, or borrows mutably from the instance.
+**Method Parameters**: self can be used as a parameter in method definitions to indicate that the method takes ownership, borrows immutably, or borrows mutably from the instance.<br/>

 ### Immutable Borrow (&self)